sebi12391/OpenCMDHere/README.md

 # OpenCMDHere
+**NOTE: This script modifies the registry**\
-Re-enables the Windows Context Menu Option to "Open Command Prompt Here" **This script modifies the registry**
+Adds the Windows Context Menu Option to "Open Command Prompt Here"\
 This has only been tested on Windows 10